getcarina/getcarina.com/_reference/2016-03-30-tips-and-tricks.md

 Now listening on http://0.0.0.0:8080
 ```

-Optionally, you can define an alias for this in your bash profile.
+Optionally, you can define an alias for this in your Bash profile.

 ```
 alias dl='docker logs -f $(docker ps -lq)'
 ```

-### Print the port(s) assigned to the last run container
+### Print the ports assigned to the last run container
-This displays the port(s) assigned to the last container to run.
+The following command displays the ports that are assigned to the last container to run.

 ```
 $ docker port $(docker ps -lq) | cut -d " " -f3
 172.99.73.31:80
 ```

-Optionally, you can define an alias for this in your bash profile.
+Optionally, you can define an alias for this in your Bash profile.

 ```
 alias dp='docker port $(docker ps -lq) | cut -d " " -f3'